vvihorev/vih/README.md

 # vih
-Interpreter for vih, a js-like language
+Interpreter for vih, a tiny little language

 ```
 let max = func(a, b) {